 Their additional training in public health means that public health nurses play a vital role in promoting and protecting the public’s health.
 This might be by promoting healthy lifestyles and reducing the likelihood of ill-health, supporting people who have long-term illness, or preventing illness through immunisations or screening interventions.
-They are employed in a variety of settings including Public Health England, local authorities and the NHS.
+They are employed in a variety of settings including the Office for Health Improvement and Disparities, local authorities and the NHS.

 Public health nurse roles